3d Printing in The Future Trends and Innovations to Watch

 3D printing is changing the landscape by introducing new ways to build infrastructure and housing.
 In contrast to traditional methods, 3D printing allows you to erect structures like 3D houses faster and with less manpower.
 In some major projects, 3D printing has already been shown to print a 2000-square-foot house in five days.

 The new approach to designing city public areas allows 3D printers to build bridges, road parts, and urban furniture.
-This technology may be useful in the future for building habitats on the moon and Mars.
-Buildings could be constructed with 3D printing using materials from the Moon or Mars instead of expensive materials from Earth.
+Architects can now make a 3D model for printing that brings these concepts to life with greater speed and precision.
+This technology may also help in the future with building habitats on the Moon and Mars.
+Structures could be created using 3D printing and local materials, reducing the need to transport expensive supplies from Earth.

 Healthcare and Bioprinting